soen/Conjunction/docs/introduction/Motivation.md

 # Motivation

-In this section you will be given the motivation behind why Conjunction was created, and what it tries to solve.
+In this section you'll be given the motivation behind why Conjunction was created, and what it tries to solve.
 Most of the content within this section is based on the presentation, [Advanced Search in Sitecore using Solr - Or the story about, how you can leverage the ContentSearch API to create a more generic, configurable way, of working with search queries in Sitecore](https://speakerdeck.com/soen/advanced-search-in-sitecore-using-solr), that was presented at a Sitecore User Group meeting, late 2016, where Conjunction was first presented to the public.

 ## How we would normally use the search capabilities in Sitecore